VintageWatchstraps Logo

 Watch Cases with Two Backs

-One of the questions I am occasionally asked is "Why does the case have two backs?".
-This is where a case has a jointed (hinged) back that opens to reveal an inner back or cover, sometimes called a "cuvette", which is itself can be also be opened to reveal the movement.
+A dome case has two backs; a jointed (hinged) outer back that opens to reveal an inner back or cover, called by English watch and case makers the dome and by the French and Swiss a cuvette, which is also jointed and can be be opened to reveal the movement.

 This case design goes back to watches that were wound from the back, and some set from the back, with a key.
 Each time the watch needed to be wound or have the time set, the back was opened and a key with a hollow square end was applied to a square end on either the mainspring barrel arbor and turned to wind the mainspring, or to a square on a friction post that ran through the centre arbor and carried the minute hand and was turned to set the hands.
 If there were no protection for the movement, then a clumsy person could accidentally press the key into the watch mechanism and damage it.